-The returns are better, you can spend less time and you can focus your efforts on building relationships with blogger that will be better in the long term.
+The returns are better, you can spend less time and you can focus your efforts on building relationships with bloggers that will be better in the long term.

-You can also create better returns by focusing on posts that are specific to a particular posts or topic you want to generate hype about too.
+You can also create better returns by focusing on posts that are specific to a particular post or topic you want to generate hype about too.